andresakata/google-analytics-tracker-plugin/README.md

 ### Tracking Events

-To track an event, you simply add a `ga-tracked` class in the element, and declare the attributes `data-ga-category`, `data-ga-action` and `data-ga-label`.
+To track a click event, you simply add a `ga-tracked` class in the element, and declare the attributes `data-ga-category`, `data-ga-action` and `data-ga-label`.

 For example: